imjackson/jacksongpack.com/README.md

 This site is built with plain HTML and CSS.
 Node is used during development for Prettier and pre-commit hooks.

-A lot of consideration was taken to make this site as fast and as energy efficient as possible.
+Consideration was taken to make this site as fast and as energy efficient as possible.
 [Fonts](#fonts) are served locally and preloaded.
 The fonts used are also subsetted into base Latin characters.
 Images and markup are kept to a minimum.

 ## Running Locally